panacloud-modern-global-apps/jamstack-serverless/README.md

 Here we will learn to develop blazingly fast and scalable modern websites and apps using JAMstack, GraphQL and Serverless technologies.

-In this repo we will learn how to develop JAMstack Serverless Websites and Apps using React, Gatsby.js, Contentful, Serverless Functions, Netlify, FaunaDB, Hasura, Firebase, and GitHub Actions.
+In this repo we will learn how to develop JAMstack Serverless Websites and Apps using React, Gatsby.js, Contentful, Serverless Functions, Netlify, FaunaDB, Apollo, and GitHub Actions.

 If you don't have web programming background or don't know React we suggest you start from this [app development foundation bootcamp](https://panacloud.github.io/bootcamp-2020/).